luckm7777/vagrantk8s/README.md

 On the worker nodes the scripts will:
 - install Docker
 - install kubernetes components (kubelet, kubeadm, kubectl)
-- use script "shared/master-join-command.sh" to join worker node to master with
+- use script "shared/master-join-command.sh" to join worker node to master with control plane
 ## 4.3 Reverse proxy implementation
 Local helm chart was created simply using `helm create myrevproxy` command and then a few configuration items were added.
 The `helm create command` by default creates sample helm chart using Nginx web server so that was the obvious choice for reverse proxy as well.

 Key customized elements of the helm chart in the `myrevproxy` directory are the following:
 - `values.yaml` - declares to use nginx Dockerhub repository and to expose service as a NodePort 32222 (and route it internally to port 80)
-- `deployment.yaml` - declares volume `nginx-conf-volume` that is really a ConfigMap.
+- `deployment.yaml` - declares volume `nginx-conf-volume` that is a ConfigMap.
 Mounts this volume to the Nginx container thus allowing nginx to read customized configuration
 - `configmap.yaml` - contains `nginx.conf` configuration data element.
-This will configure nginx to internally listen on port `80` and work as a reverse proxy to `http://ifconfig.me/`.
-If you want to change this origin, do it here and redeploy everything.
+This will configure nginx to internally listen on port `80` and work as a reverse proxy to `http://ifconfig.me/` (see `proxy_pass` command).
+If you want to change this origin, do it in this file and redeploy everything.

 Note that the install command:
 `helm install myrevproxy myrevproxy/ --values myrevproxy/values.yaml --kubeconfig shared/kubeconfig` utilizes `shared/kubeconfig` file generated by the cluster in the previous step to authenticate to the cluster.
-This is created dynamically every time a new cluster is created.
+This file is created dynamically every time a new cluster is created.